WengWeng0410/Sales_Prediction/README.md

 * Perform data exploratory on the features in the data
 * Develop a model to predict if the sales of a new product based on the budget allocated for google, facebook and instagram ads, and the location and size of the market

+**Business Question**: What is the sales forecast after advertisement expenditure on different advertisement platforms?

 ## Code and Resources Used

 **Python Version:** 3.7 <br>